jaanga/terrain-r2/readme.md

 Coded to help non-programmers do some programming

-* Based upon a very popular 3D library - with many examples and much support
+* Based upon a very popular 3D library - [Three.js]( http://threejs.org ) - which has many examples and much support
 * Easy to add animations, shaders, physics and more
 * Jaanga Terrain is about you enhancing your science, engineering and design with some aspects of coding - and \*not\* having to be a full-stack programmer

-UI Features
+User Interface (UI) Features

 * Display enables pan, rotate and zoom with pointing device
 * Full-screen display with translucent menus